merpaker/Wikipedia-Search-for-Historical-Firm-Founding-Date/README.md

 Company_name3
 ```
 ### Output file
 The output file will be a utf-8 encoded .txt file called "WikipediaFoundingDates".
 You can initialize this file beforehand by creating a blank .txt file of this name.
-After the scrip runs, the updated file will have a semicolon-separated list that can be easily imported into other software for analysis.
+After the script runs, the updated file will have a semicolon-separated list that can be easily imported into other software for analysis.

 ## How the script works